pants64DS/Misc-SM64DS-Patches/Custom Kuppa Script Instructions.md

 ### Reversing the effect of the `ActivatePlayer` instruction once the cutscene is over

-When the `ActivatePlayer` instruction is run in the vanilla game, the flags that make the player active during cutscenes and star spawning are left set, even though they're normally clear when a player spawns.
+When the `ActivatePlayer` instruction is called in the vanilla game, the flags that make the player active during cutscenes and star spawning remain set after the end of the cutscene, even though they're normally clear when a player spawns.
 This isn't a problem in the vanilla game, but this patch clears those flags when the cutscene ends to make things more consistent and predictable.

 ## Why only player and camera instructions?